WA360

 Time Limit

 Two weeks.
-That’s how long you’ve got before the finish line closes up shop at 12:00 noon on Saturday, July 12.
+That’s how long you’ve got before the finish line closes up shop.